Type: Package

 ## End(Not run)

-Bar plot with optional fill grouping, sorting, and directional layout
+Bar plot with optional grouping and sorting

 Description